 - How do I become a Land Securities supplier?

-Initial contact should be made via an email to sentinelLS@landsecurities.com and someone will then be in contact with you.
+Your initial contact should be made via an email to sentinelLS@landsecurities.com and someone will then make contact with you.

 - What is the current value of the portfolio?